ceeepath/terraform-beginner-bootcamp-2023/README.md

 This file **should not be commited** to your VCS.
 This file can contain sensentive data.
 If you lose this file, you lose knowning the state of your infrastructure. `.terraform.tfstate.backup` is the previous state file state.

 - **Terraform Directory** `.terraform` directory contains binaries of terraform providers.

+### AWS S3 Bucket [0.6.0]

+#### Naming Convention
+AWS S3 bucket names have the following naming conventions:

+- **Globally Unique**: Bucket names must be globally unique across all existing S3 bucket names in AWS.
+This uniqueness is essential to ensure no naming conflicts.

+- **Length**: Bucket names must be between 3 and 63 characters in length.

+- **Allowed Characters**: Bucket names can consist of lowercase letters, numbers, hyphens (-), and periods (.), with some rules:
+    - Names can start and end with lowercase letters or numbers.
+    - Names cannot be formatted as IP addresses (e.g., "192.168.1.1").
+    - Names with periods (".") are used for SSL certificates and should be avoided for standard bucket names.
+    - No Uppercase: Bucket names must be in lowercase, as AWS S3 is case-insensitive for bucket names, but using lowercase is recommended for consistency.
+    - No Underscores: Underscores (_) are not allowed; use hyphens (-) instead.